G20 watchdog says fund flows to developing countries a concern

-LONDON (Reuters) - The rising influence of "open ended" funds and the impact on developing economies if the investment flows were abruptly reversed, remains a concern for global regulators, Financial Stability Board Chairman Mark Carney said on Monday.
+LONDON (Reuters) - The rising influence of "open ended" funds and the impact on developing economies if the investment flows were abruptly reversed remain a concern for global regulators, Financial Stability Board Chairman Mark Carney said on Monday.

-The rapid growth in the world's asset management sector since the financial crisis has been a largely positive development, Carney told reporters.
+The rapid growth in the world's asset management sector since the financial crisis to $75 trillion assets by 2015, or 40 percent of the world's financial assets, has been a largely positive development, Carney told reporters.

 An issue of concern, however is around "open ended" funds supplying a substantial proportion of cross border flows into developing economies, Carney said.

+Open-ended refers to a type of fund that can issue and redeem shares at any time.

-This comes at a time when liquidity, or the ability to sell at short notice, appears better than it is likely to be under stressed conditions, he said.
+Carney said the concern comes at a time when liquidity, or the ability to sell at short notice to redeem investors, appears better than it is likely to be under stressed conditions.

 "The question is what will the consequences be when inevitably there is a period of sharp adjustment, reduced liquidity," Carney said.